 Changes in potential output have no effect on inflation.
 It occurs when the long-run aggregate supply curve shifts to the right or left without impacting the price level.

-What causes the long-run aggregate supply curve to shift to the right?
+Factors affecting long-run aggregate supply shift to the right

 The LRAS curve shifts to the right because more factors of production (also known as economic resources) are available.
 In addition, their quality improvement also shifts the curve to the right.

-When the LRAS curve shifts to the right, the productive capacity in the economy increases.
+When the LRAS curve shifts to the right, the economy’s productive capacity increases.
 As a result, the economy can produce more output without impacting the inflation rate.

 What factors cause the long-run aggregate supply curve to shift to the right?
 Here are the details:

-Increased labor supply.
-Because more labor is available, the economy can produce more when each is employed.
-And changes in the labor supply are affected by population growth, labor force participation rates, and net immigration.
+- Increased labor supply.
+Because more labor is available, the economy can produce more when each worker is employed.
+Changes in the labor supply are affected by population growth, labor force participation rates, and net immigration.

-More advanced technology.
-Technology facilitates increased productivity in various aspects, from industrial machines to the flow of information.
-It also plays a role in making labor and physical capital more productive.
+- More advanced technology facilitates increased productivity in various aspects, from industrial machines to the flow of information.
+It also makes labor and physical capital more productive.

-What causes the long-run aggregate supply curve to shift to the left?
+Factors affecting long-run aggregate supply shift to the left

 If the LRAS curve shifts to the left, potential output decreases.
 Productive capacity shrinks, and the economy can only produce less output.
 This leftward shift occurs for several reasons, including: